-- 1. Bokang Amelia Mahlelehlele (MSc, RN, RM): Lecturer in the department of Nursing teaching medical conditions of adults and pathophysiology.
+1. Bokang Amelia Mahlelehlele (MSc, RN, RM): Lecturer in the department of Nursing teaching medical conditions of adults and pathophysiology.
 She has specialised with nursing education and gerontology and she is also supervising undergraduate research projects.
-She has also developed modules for Open and Distance Learning (ODL) in the Bachelor of Nursing Science. - 2.
+She has also developed modules for Open and Distance Learning (ODL) in the Bachelor of Nursing Science.

 Constable Nthabiseng (BSc, RN, RM): A former student who has passed BSc in Nursing and Midwifery in the department of Nursing.
-She was awarded as the best student nursing at the National University of Lesotho during 2022 graduation ceremony. - 3.
-Tseko Maselinyane (MNS, RN, RM): Clinical supervisor in the department of nursing for both nursing and midwifery students.
-He is also supervising undergraduate research projects and has developed modules for ODL in the Bachelor of Nursing Science.

-4. Reentseng Masakoane (MNS, RN, RM, B.Ed [Nursing], PGDHE): Lecturer in the department of Nursing teaching surgical conditions of adults, HIV/AIDS and Critical Care Nursing & Disaster preparedness.
+She was awarded as the best student nursing at the National University of Lesotho during 2022 graduation ceremony.
+Reentseng Masakoane (MNS, RN, RM, B.Ed [Nursing], PGDHE): Lecturer in the department of Nursing teaching surgical conditions of adults, HIV/AIDS and Critical Care Nursing & Disaster preparedness.
 She is also supervising undergraduate research projects.
 She has also developed modules for Open and Distance Learning (ODL) in the Bachelor of Nursing Science.